dineshpotla/AI-page-watcher-extension/README.md

 # Page Change Watcher

-A professional Chrome extension to monitor any webpage for changes using LLMs (LLaMA 4 Maverick via OpenRouter).
+A professional Chrome extension to monitor any webpage for changes using LLMs (any model available via OpenRouter).
 Get instant SMS, email, and desktop notifications when your custom monitoring instruction is satisfied.

 ---

 ## Features

-- **LLM-based monitoring:** Uses OpenRouter’s LLaMA 4 Maverick model to analyze full page text with your custom prompt/instruction.
+- **LLM-based monitoring:** Uses any model available via OpenRouter to analyze full page text with your custom prompt/instruction.
 - **Flexible change detection:** You define what to watch for (status changes, keyword appearance, etc.) using natural language.
 - **SMS alerts:** Send SMS notifications via Twilio (user-configurable).
 - **Email alerts:** (Stub for integration) Add your provider for email notifications.